Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/02-Intro-to-NGS-data-analysis-I.md

 These example programs run fairly quickly, but stringing together mutiple commands in a bash script is common and these programs can take much longer to run.
 In these cases we might want to close our computer and go and do some other stuff while our program is running.

-We can do this using `nohup` which allows us to run a series of commands in the background, but disconnects the process from the shell you initally submit it through, so you are free to close this shell and the process will continue to run until completion.
+We can do this using `nohup` which allows us to run a series of commands in the background, but disconnects the process from the shell you initially submit it through, so you are free to close this shell and the process will continue to run until completion.
 ```bash
 # run your GC content program using the executable you just made
 nohup bash count_GC_content.sh SRR1039508_1.chr20.fastq.gz &